drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

     c.eth_blockNumber()
     for i in range(30): print c.eth_blockNumber(); time.sleep(2)

 after the last command you need to press enter once more, to start that loop.
+It ends after 1 minute.
 Congratulations, you are coding in Python.

 Try out more?  python >>>